First off, what defines an educator?

 5. Believe intelligence is achievable

 This one is truly important.
-Good educators believe that intelligence is not inborn.
-They believe that, while there may be a genetic predisposition to it, that children can learn to be intelligent through exposure to academic content and critical thinking skills.
-And they believe that your child is capable to making leaps in intelligence through positive support.
+Good educators believe that intelligence is not genetic.
+They believe that children can learn to be intelligent through exposure to academic content and critical thinking skills.
+And they believe that your child is capable of making leaps in intelligence through positive support.

 Look around for the great educators in the life of your child.
 Seek out those individuals who possess these qualities, and encourage them to share their skills with your child!